Openhab-Nodes/website/content/en/developer/addons.md

     </tab-container>
 </div>

-## Metadata &amp; Prepare For Publishing
+## Prepare For Publishing

-OHX uses containers for distributing addons and a [Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) file that describes how to start your container(s) and that contains all  metadata like addon name, description and so on.
+OHX uses containers for distributing addons and a [Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) file that describes how to start your container(s).

-### Containerize
+### Bundle Addon to Container

-A container is your addon executable and all other software, except the operating system kernel, to run your addon.
+Your addon executable and all libraries to execute your Addon binary are bundled into a container.
 A recipe tells a container image creation tool how to bundle your addon.
-OHX uses the `Dockerfile` format and therefore expect a file with that name in your source code repository.
+OHX uses the [Dockerfile](https://docs.docker.com/engine/reference/builder/) format and therefore expect a file with that name in your source code repository.

 The template repositories already contain `Dockerfile`s.
 Depending on your programming language the recipe looks slightly different.